-We care about ethical business practices.
+We care about being ethical and efficient

 People update